European Biosolutions Cases

-The bio-revolution is well underway.
+The biorevolution is well underway.
 The European biosolutions sector has a lot to offer the world, within everything from a healthy food production to sustainable clothing.
-We share with you a selection of just how great the impact of implementing biosolutions could be through these cases and our case catalogue - if we allow it.
+We share with you a selection of cases on just how great the impact of implementing biosolutions could be.

-Existing innovative biosolutions and the companies behind them can make Europe's bio-revolution happen.
+Existing innovative biosolutions and the companies who produce them can make Europe's biorevolution happen.
 Over decades, we have been sowing the seeds for and shaping this revolution.
-Now, we need to create the best possible conditions for biosolutions companies to ensure that the coming bio-revolution will be European.
+Now, we need to create the best possible conditions for biosolutions companies to ensure that the coming biorevolution will also be European.
 We want the companies that were born in Europe to grow here instead of elsewhere.

-But currently, we risk missing out on the opportunities of the bio-revolution because of regulations that have been designed with fossil-based solutions in mind.
-Products and solutions that are based on natural materials and processes which are not harmful are stalled as they wait for approval.
-At the same time, the European system for regulatory renewal is the slowest in the world.
-This situation risks driving companies and researchers out of Europe, and with them the chance for Europe to lead the bio-revolution.
+But currently, we risk missing out on the opportunities of the biorevolution because of regulations that have been designed with fossil-based solutions in mind.
+Products and solutions that are based on natural materials and biological processes are stalled as they wait for approval.
+At the same time, the European system for regulatory approval and renewal is the slowest in the world.
+This situation risks driving companies and researchers out of Europe, and with them the chance for Europe to lead the biorevolution.

 Case selection